Cover photo by Wil Leurs.

 Behaviour

-Paragomphus elpidius is a shy and alert species that can be difficult to approach.
-Usually perches low down on rocks, sticks and plant stems close to the water.
-During the heat of the day they perch among trees and bushes, often above the riverbank.
+The Corkscrew Hooktail is a shy and alert species that can be difficult to approach.
+It usually perches low down on rocks, sticks, and plant stems close to the water.
+During the heat of the day, they perch among trees and bushes, often above the riverbank.
 This species hunts from a perch.
-It makes swift flights to intercept prey.
+It makes swift flights to intercept prey, quickly returning to settle.

 Status and Conservation

-A localised and scarce species.
+The Corkscrew Hooktail is generally localised and uncommon in South Africa.
 However, it can be fairly common at some sites.

-Listed as of Least Concern in the IUCN Red List of Threatened Species.
-It is fairly sensitive to habitat degradation.
-The Corkscrew Hooktail prefers undisturbed sites.
+It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Corkscrew Hooktail is fairly sensitive to habitat degradation and prefers undisturbed sites.

 Distribution